Jordan Leggett: Professional career

+Pre-draft

 As one of the top tight end prospects, Leggett received an invitation to play in the 2017 Senior Bowl, but declined to participate.
 He was one of 19 collegiate tight ends to receive an invitation to the NFL Scouting Combine in Indianapolis, Indiana.
 Leggett opted to only perform the vertical jump, broad jump, three-cone drill, and short shuttle at the combine.
 He finished fourth among tight ends in the short shuttle, eighth in the three-cone drill, tied for eighth in the vertical jump, tied for tenth in the bench press, and tied for 11th among his position group in the broad jump.
 On March 16, 2017, Leggett attended Clemson's pro day, along with Deshaun Watson, Mike Williams, Carlos Watkins, Artavis Scott, Wayne Gallman, Ben Boulware, Cordrea Tankersley, and six other players.
 He performed the rest of the combine drills he skipped at the combine for the scouts and team representatives from all 32 NFL teams.
 At the conclusion of the pre-draft process, Leggett was projected to be a third or fourth round pick by the majority of NFL draft experts and scouts.
 He was ranked the fourth best tight end prospect by NFL senior analyst Gil Brandt and was ranked the seventh best by NFLDraftScout.com and NFL analyst Mike Mayock.

 New York Jets

-Leggett was selected by the New York Jets in the fifth round (150th overall) of the 2017 NFL Draft.
+Leggett was selected by the New York Jets in the fifth round (150th overall) of the 2017 NFL draft.
 He was the tenth tight end selected.

-On May 18, 2017, the New York Jets signed Leggett to a four-year, $2.86 million with a $282,052 signing bonus.
+On May 18, 2017, the Jets signed Leggett to a four-year, $2.86 million with a $282,052 signing bonus.

 Throughout training camp, Leggett competed against Austin Seferian-Jenkins and Eric Tomlinson for the job as the starting tight end.
 Leggett was slated to begin the season as the starting tight end with Seferian-Jenkins serving a two-game suspension for a DUI.
 After the second preseason game, Leggett suffered a knee injury, and was placed on injured reserve on October 31, 2017.
 On November 9, 2017, Leggett announced he successfully underwent knee surgery.
 In Week 4 of the 2018 season, Leggett recorded his first three career receptions, which went for 13 yards and one touchdown, in the loss to the Jacksonville Jaguars.

 On May 20, 2019, the Jets waived Leggett.

 Tampa Bay Buccaneers

 On May 21, 2019, Leggett was claimed off waivers by the Tampa Bay Buccaneers.
 On August 31, 2019, Leggett was waived by the Buccaneers and re-signed to the practice squad.
 On October 30, 2019, Leggett was promoted to the active roster.
-He was waived on December 24, 2019 and re-signed to the practice squad.
+He was waived on December 24, 2019, and re-signed to the practice squad.
 He signed a reserve/future contract with the Buccaneers on December 31, 2019.
 He was waived on July 30, 2020.

 Leggett had a tryout with the Baltimore Ravens on August 22, 2020.